BroadbandForum/usp/docs/specification/index.md

 **[R-DEL.0]{}** - If the `allow_partial` field is set to true, and no other exceptions are encountered, the Agent treats each entry in `obj_path` independently.
 The Agent MUST complete the deletion of valid Objects regardless of the inability to delete one or more Objects (see [](#sec:using-allow-partial-and-required-parameters)).

-**[R-DEL.1]{}** - If the `allow_partial` field is set to false, the Agent treats each entry in `obj_path` holistically.
-Any entry referring to an Object which is non-deletable or doesn't exist in the supported data model MUST cause the Delete Message to fail and return an Error Message.
+[R-DEL.1]{} - If the allow_partial field is set to false, the Agent treats each entry in obj_path holistically.
+The following error conditions MUST cause the Delete Message to fail and return an Error Message: any entry that is not an Object Instance Path, any entry that is an Object Instance that does not exist, any entry that is non-deletable as per the the Supported Data Model (e.g., a non-writable multi-instance Object), or any entry that is an Object Instance with no InstantiatedObj Write permission.

 `repeated string obj_paths`